es-comunidad-intersystems/webinar-chatbot/README.md

 <img src="img/irischatbot.gif" width="300">

+# Architecture

+<img src="img/irischatbot-diagram.png" width="500">

-# SETUP
+# Setup
 You need a public host with a domain name and HTTPS.

-<img src="img/irischatbot-diagram.png" width="500">

 ## VM in Compute Engine (Google Cloud)
 Create a new VM that will be used to host IRIS + WebGateway instance on Google Cloud: